w3f/Grants-Program/applications/dora-factory-multisig.md

 The MultiSig Substrate pallet will implement features including the following:
 - Create wallet by organization
 - Multi-asset management
-- Initiate a transaction in a wallet
+- Initiate a transaction in a wallet, sign a transaction, confirm a transaction
-- Sign a transaction in a wallet
-- Spend assets on wallet
-- Controller address management
-- Organization member management
+- Add a signer, update multisig rule

 There've been a multisig pallet developed by parity.
 The pallet (https://libraries.io/cargo/pallet-multisig) is a basic building block for us to build a more complete multisig MVP to meet actual demands of DAOs.
 It should also become an open-source module for us and other developers to build more complicated multisig features in the future.